middlebury/college-handbook/content/ii-ug-college-policies/faculty/leave-program.md

 **i.** Any publications that result from a College-funded leave should acknowledge the support of Middlebury College.

-**<a name="leavereport" id="leavereport"></a>j.** Upon completion of leave, a full report on the faculty member's scholarly activity should be sent to the Office of the Dean for Faculty Development and Research, for inclusion in his or her file.
+**j.** Upon completion of leave, a full report on the faculty member's scholarly activity should be sent to the Office of the Dean for Faculty Development and Research, for inclusion in his or her file.
 Faculty must submit the report by September 1 following the leave in order to become eligible for future leaves.

 **3\.
 IMPLEMENTATION**